stewdio/blackswan/README.md

 THIRD VERSE
 Are insertRiff bits too much?
 Should use background color flashes instead?
+Background dies down to black, pulses back up to red?

 BLACK SWAN
 Needs a routine different from “fucked up”
+Background fades to black and BLACKSWAN lights up?

 SPARE PARTS